nischalshrestha/Unravel/README.md

 )
 ```

-This will open up a Shiny web app on the Viewer pane by default, but if you want to respect your currently chosen window, you can add a `viewer = FALSE`:
+This will open up a Shiny web app on the Viewer pane in RStudio by default.
+But, if you want to respect your currently chosen browser window, you can add a `viewer = FALSE`:

 ```r
   DataTutor::unravel(